jhudsl/tidyversecourse/docs/05-prediction.md

 The model will be trained on  $v$-1 subsets of the data iteratively (removing a different $v$ until all possible $v$-1 sets have been evaluated) to get a sense of the performance of the model.
 While one fold will be saved to act as a test set.

-In the case of tuning, multiple values for the hyper-parameter are tested to determine what yeilds the best model performance.
+In the case of tuning, multiple values for the hyperparameter are tested to determine what yields the best model performance.

 <img src="/Users/carriewright/Documents/GitHub/tidyversecourse/book_figures/cross_validation.png" width="389" />